tlevine/dada.pink/data/index.md

 * Data collection should be automatic and unobtrusive; questionnaires and lab studies are too much work.
 * Collect any data that might be useful later or that are just easy to collect.
-    Don't wait until you have a full-fleged research plan.
+    Don't wait until you have a full-fledged research plan.
 * All analyses should be scripted.

 ### Focus on connecting datasets rather than on tuning models